Basic concepts¶

 --python_pipeline_config=example.yaml \

-If you see a manifest dumped to stdout, you have successfully run manifest_edit.
+If you see a manifest printed to stdout, you have successfully run manifest_edit.
 Otherwise, check your command line options or your .yaml file.
 You can now compare the edited manifest to the original one and figure out what specific transformation this pipeline has applied:

-user@ubuntu:~$ curl https://demo.unified-streaming.com/video/tears-of-steel/tears-of-steel.mp4/.mpd
+user@ubuntu:~$ curl https://demo.unified-streaming.com/k8s/features/stable/video/tears-of-steel/tears-of-steel.mp4/.mpd

-For your reference, the complete command line usage is the following:
+The complete command line usage is the following:

 user@server:~$ manifest_edit --h

-Usage: manifest_edit [options] --python_pipeline_config=<filename> <input>
+Usage: manifest_edit [options] [--python_pipeline_config=<filename>] <input>

 --python_pipeline_config=<filename> manifest edit pipeline config file.

-<input> .mpd manifest input file or URL
+<input> manifest input file or URL

 [-o outfile] output file.